 I was talking with locals here in Colombia about some more fruits and they mentioned things like chonta, nispero, corozo, papayuela, granada, annona, mortiño, and noni/morinda, just to name a few more that I haven’t tried and didn’t talk about here.

 Where to Taste These Colombian Fruits

-The best place to taste any of these fruits is in one of the major Colombian cities at the biggest local market.
+The best place to taste any of these fruits is in one of the major Colombian cities in the biggest local market.
 In the city of Medellin, that market would obviously be Minorista in El Centro where you can find basically anything and everything — it goes well beyond fruits and vegetables, to meats, cheeses, consumer goods, and even live animals.

 The Minorista is one of those must-do things in Medellin, in my book.
 And while I’ve visited the market a number of times on my own, I gotta a lot more out of the experience by going with a knowledgeable guide as I finally did with Real City Tours.

 I’ve been introduced to a lot of local fruits thanks to ties to locals here, but obviously, even their knowledge about the sheer range of fruits pales in comparison to a guide.
 You can pack in more fruits in a few hours on a tour than you probably otherwise would in weeks… I’d highly recommend it!